91BigPythons/ARProject4/README.md

 Installation Instructions:

-1. Download the BuildingDestroy.apk file.
+1. Download the BuildingDestroy.apk file through this link: https://drive.google.com/file/d/1bDZGHzRQq1-ynZQdPFDuZC-zscj5sLqq/view?usp=drive_link .
 2. Install the APK using SideQuest on a desktop.
 3. Launch "My Project(1)" from the "Unknown Sources" section in the library on a Meta Quest 3 device synced with SideQuest.